LazaUK/AzureBot-Covid19FAQ/README.md

 Building QnA bot is extremely easy and you indeed can enable access to your knowledge base via bot in minutes.
 1. First of all, open [QnA Maker Web site](https://www.qnamaker.ai/), sign-in with your Microsoft account and then click "Create a knowledge base" option;
 ![Step1.1](/images/step1_1.png)
-2. Next, click "Create a QnA service" button as shown below;
+2. Next, click "Create a QnA service" button in "Step 1" as shown below;
 ![Step1.2](/images/step1_2.png)
 3. You will be re-directed to your Azure subscription.
 Fill in the template form, and make sure to set pricing tier for "QnA Maker service" to **F0**, and for the supporting Azure Search service to **F**, if you want to host your Bot components for **free**.
 Then click "Create" button;
 ![Step1.3](/images/step1_3.png)